Systems / lead response

 100×

-Respond within 5 minutes instead of 30 and you're 100× more likely to make contact with the lead — and 21× more likely to qualify them.
+Respond within 5 minutes instead of 30 and you're 100× more likely to make contact with the lead, and 21× more likely to qualify them.
 The drop-off after that is steep and unforgiving.

 InsideSales / MIT (Oldroyd), 2007

 You're not racing the clock.
-You're racing the three competitors that same lead messaged in the same five minutes — and first reply usually wins.
+You're racing the three competitors that same lead messaged in the same five minutes, and first reply usually wins.

-What waiting an hour actually costs
+What does waiting an hour to respond actually cost?

-Respond within an hour and you're about 7× more likely to qualify the lead than a company that waited just one hour longer — and roughly 60× more likely than one that waited a full day.
+Respond within an hour and you're about 7× more likely to qualify the lead than a company that waited just one hour longer, and roughly 60× more likely than one that waited a full day.
 An hour feels fast to you.
 To the lead, it's already cold.

 Harvard Business Review, 2011